Norfolk: Theatres

 The Garage studio theatre (Norwich) can seat up to 110 people in a range of different layouts.
 It can also be used for standing events and can accommodate up to 180 people.

 The Platform Theatre (Norwich) is in the grounds of City College Norwich (CCN), and has a large stage with raked seating for an audience of around 200.
 The theatre plays host to performances by both student and professional companies.

 The Sewell Barn Theatre (Norwich) is the smallest theatre in Norwich and has a seating capacity of 100.
 The auditorium features raked seating on three sides of an open acting space.

 The Norwich Arts Centre (Norwich) theatre opened in 1977 in St. Benedict's Street, and has a capacity of 290.

 The Princess Theatre (Hunstanton) stands overlooking the Wash and the green in the East Coast resort of Hunstanton.
 It is a 472-seat venue.
 Open all year round, the theatre plays host to a wide variety of shows from comedy to drama, celebrity shows to music for all tastes and children's productions.
 It has a six-week summer season plus an annual Christmas pantomime.

-Sheringham Little Theatre (Sheringham) has seating for 180.
+Sheringham Little Theatre has seating for 180.
 The theatre programmes a variety of plays, musicals and music, and also shows films.

-The Gorleston Pavilion (Gorleston) is an original Edwardian building with a seating capacity of 300, situated on the Norfolk coast.
+The Gorleston Pavilion is an original Edwardian building with a seating capacity of 300, situated on the Norfolk coast.
 The theatre stages plays, pantomimes, musicals and concerts as well as a 26-week summer season.